 For several sections of English 102, the library session introduced several options for using information to teach yourself something new about your research topic.
 This page gives suggestions for finding the different types of information that work best at each phase of your learning.

 For more in-depth instructions on using these sources, see this version.

 These types of sources help you decide which topic you want to investigate.
 They are intended for a general audience; they do not require much specialized knowledge.
 You may or may not end up referring to these sources in your paper, but they are very important for (a) choosing an interesting direction for your research and (b) understanding why your question is important.

-Best Search Tool:
+Best Search Tools:

 Once you have decided on a direction, use these sources to learn about expert knowledge in your area of research.
 Use the evidence that experts present to develop your own stance on your research question.
 Eventually, you will refer to the same evidence in your paper to communicate the reasoning behind your position to your audience.

-Best search tool:
+Best search tool: Quicksearch

-Using date limiters in our databases will be help you keep the list of results manageable.
+Tip: Using date limiters in our databases will be help you keep the list of results manageable.
 Make sure you can tell what has happened over the last six months to a year.

 The QuickSearch database gives you access to almost all of the Libraries' collections in a single search tool.
 In most cases, it is a very powerful and convenient way to find almost anything in the Libraries' collections.
 But its power is sometimes a weakness.
 Because QuickSearch connects you with so many options, sometimes the best options get buried deep within the list of search results, making them difficult to find.
 If you feel like this is happening to you, or if you feel that you are not getting the results you expect for some other reason, try one of the "QuickSearch alternatives" listed on this guide.